Social Recognition: Experimental Evidence from Blood Donors

 Date Written: July 14, 2021

-Does social recognition motivate repeat contributors?
-We conduct large-scale experiments among members of Italy's main blood donors association, testing social recognition both through social media and in peer groups.
-We experimentally disentangle visibility concerns, peer comparisons and simple ask effects, and we study how exposure to different norms of behavior affects giving.
-Overall, asking increases giving by 20.4 percent.
-However, a simple ask to donate is at least as effective as asks that emphasize social recognition.
-Using peer groups, we show that visibility concerns do not generate additional donations, and we find that donations respond weakly and non-monotonically to social norms of giving.
-In an original study and two subsequent replications, we find no evidence that donors give blood for the prospect of their donations being observed by others on social media.
-Overall, our findings caution against over-reliance on social recognition to promote good citizenship.
+Does social recognition motivate prosocial individuals?
+We run large-scale experiments among members of Italy's main blood donors association, testing social recognition both through social media and peer groups.
+We experimentally disentangle visibility concerns and peer comparisons, and we study how exposure to different norms of behavior affects giving.
+In an original study and two subsequent replications, we find that a simple ask to donate is at least as effective as asks that offer social recognition.
+A survey experiment with blood donors provides consistent evidence that social recognition backfires when offered to good citizens, as signaling focuses on image motivation.
+Our results caution against over-reliance on social recognition to promote good citizenship and emphasize the importance of surveying beliefs in the target population to anticipate the outcomes of a policy at scale.

 Keywords: Prosocial behavior, blood donations, social recognition, field experiments,social media, WhatsApp